 If you’ve read my last post, 7 free museums in Paris for Europeans aged 18-25, you will know that I moved to Paris after graduation when my partner took a job there.
 What you don’t know is before I applied for a job as an English Language Instructor (yes, I’m sticking to my fancy babysitter job title), I spent the first few months exploring the city on my own whilst Michael worked.

 At first it was great, I had made a huge list of things I wanted to see and I was quickly making my way through it.
-After a while though, I got bored of being on my own all the time - Michael worked in advertising which meant very long hours and often working weekends.
-So, as amazing as solo site seeing was, it became a bit lonely (if anyone has seen the last couple of episodes of Sex and the City, when Carrie moves to Paris, you’ll get a pretty good idea of how I was feeling).
+After a while though, I got bored of being on my own all the time – Michael worked in advertising which meant very long hours and often working weekends.
+So, as amazing as solo sightseeing was, it became a bit lonely (if anyone has seen the last couple of episodes of Sex and the City, when Carrie moves to Paris, you’ll get a pretty good idea of how I was feeling, minus the bitch slap).
 I started looking into more social ways to spend my time, where I could meet new people and add more structure to my week.
 This eventually led to me getting my job at Babylangues too.

 A dear friend inspired me to write this post after asking how I stayed busy during my time alone (specifically before getting a job – some countries don’t issue working visas straight away).
 Having seen how my advice has helped, I wanted to share with you all good tips on what you can do.
 Just because you’ve moved abroad for your partner, it doesn’t mean you are expected to be a fully fledged solo traveler overnight.

-You might not even have moved country, I still follow Michael on work trips so I can explore somewhere new for myself.
-Last year I spent a week in Dubai on my own whilst he was working there, and right now, as this post goes live to you all, I am in a hotel in London whilst he is working in-house.
+You might not even have moved country, I still follow Michael on work trips so I can explore somewhere new for myself. in 2017 I spent a week in Dubai on my own whilst he was working there, and even when I published this post I was in a hotel in London whilst he worked in-house.
 For this reason, my advice below has grown to what it is because I have added to it with experience.
-You’ll be able to do one of these whether you're living or just visiting somewhere whilst your partner is working.
+You’ll be able to do one of these whether you’re living or just visiting somewhere whilst your partner is working.

 Now then, let’s get into it!